Omnifinity/tilt-brush/README.md

 3. Double-click `LIVForTiltBrush.exe`.
 4. Switch to LIV's manual capture mode. `Capture`, `Manual`
 5. Select the `SDK: Normal (Masked FG Premultiplied)` effect.
 6. Select `LIVForTiltBrush.exe` from the target list.
-(Make sure LIV for Tilt Brush is not mimimised)
+(Make sure LIV for Tilt Brush is not minimised)

 **You do not need to export calibration!**